‘General Hospital’ Spoilers: Bensch Targets Kiki – Shocking Twist As DePaiva Doc Turns Predator?

 Dr. Bensch on the prowl

-On recent General Hospital episodes, we saw Dr. Bensch asked out Jordan Ashford (Vinessa Antoine), but she declined because she was fresh off her split from Curtis Ashford (Donnell Turner).
+On recent General Hospital episodes, we saw Dr. Bensch ask out Jordan Ashford (Vinessa Antoine), but she declined because she was fresh off her split from Curtis Ashford (Donnell Turner).
 He seemed to take the refusal well, but maybe there’s anger brewing.
 Other GH rumors promise when Alexis Davis (Nancy Lee Grahn) is pressured by her loved ones to start dating, now that Julian Jerome (William deVry) is in Pentonville, she will consider Dr. Bensch.

 It could be Sam that fixes them up since she knows him from GH, but that won’t work out either.
 Maybe Bensch asked out age-appropriate women to make himself seem normal – or maybe it’s rejection from Jordan and Alexis that makes him act more aggressively with Kiki, but the trouble is coming.
 Dr. Bensch could just be a kindly mentor to Kiki, or he might be something much worse.
 When older men engage in predatory behavior with young women, it may start with “grooming.”